pattshreds/pattshreds/README.md

-<h4>Aloha!</h4> <br>
-My name is Patrick, welcome to my GitHub. 🤙 <br>
+My name is Patrick, welcome to my GitHub. <br>
-I am a big fan of software engineering, both front-end and back-end. <br>
-Feel free to browse my work and don't hesitate to say hi. <br>
+I would (no sarcasm) be honored to have you browse my work, and don't hesitate to say hello! <br>

-You can email me @ patrick.mcguigan5@gmail.com.
+Patrick <br>
+patrick.mcguigan5@gmail.com

 <!---
 pattshreds/pattshreds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.